Primary Framing is the Skeleton Under Every Steel Building

 Regardless of Business Use, Every Metal Building Starts with an Ideal Framing System

 Building system manufacturers and their clients expertly work to design a building that meets their operational needs and design wishes.
-Once the design is complete, engineers gets to work to incorporate the underlying steel framing system into the design and build the components that Double Black Construction will install on their behalf.
-The shape and use of building will help determine with primary framing structure to use.
+Once the design is complete, engineers get to work to incorporate the underlying steel framing system into the design and build the components that Double Black Construction will install on their behalf.
+The shape and use of the building will help determine which primary framing structure to use.

 The appropriate steel framing system is chosen to support unlimited opportunities for contemporary design and architectural features.
-Architects and manufacturers create the building and its components parts; Double Black Construction turns those designs into reality at your jobsite, regardless of which framing is use.
+Architects and manufacturers create the building and its components parts; Double Black Construction turns those designs into reality at your job site, regardless of which framing is selected.
 We exclusively work with pre-engineered metal buildings systems – it’s the only thing we do.

 For more information or to get started on your next project, contact John Lohan to get a free quote by contacting us today or calling (833) 322-2722 to speak directly with our leadership team.